sukhanova1/task-contorl-app/README.md

 # Running Application

 After cloning run `npm install`.
 To start the development server run `ng serve` and navigate to `http://localhost:4200/`.
-To start jsonserver run `npm run serve`.
+To start JSON Server run `npm run serve`.

 To build the project run `ng build`.